skiphansen/panog2_sdcard/README.md

 ## Project Status

+Seems to be working fine, can list a directory, and read/write/delete files.
-Basics are working, able to list a directory of SD Card that was cerated on a PC.
-A simple test CLI is provided via a serial port
+A simple test CLI is provided via a serial port for testing.

 ## HW Requirements